HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Occurrence is possible at any age, especially in the 5th-6th decade of life and more frequently in women (Strle F et al. 2013).
+Occurrence is possible at any age, especially in the 5th-6th decade of life; women are preferentially affected (Strle F et al. 2013).

-Occurrence usually months to years after infection in stage 3 of Lyme disease.
+Occurrence usually months to years after infection (stage 3 of Lyme disease).

 LocalizationThis section has been translated automatically.